bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/university.md

 Now obviously, my villain arc would be to make a cert for George and sneak into professor-only land... but the site says “nah fam” if we try to sign a cert for anyone we’re not logged in as.
 So for now — we’re locked to our own account cert.
 We ball later.

-# Foothold
+## Foothold
 So while poking around the site in my “click every button like a toddler” era, I notice this cute lil’ `Export Profile to PDF` feature.
-Being the nosy guy I am, I yeet that file into exiftool to check metadata.
+Being the nosy menace I am, I yeet that file into exiftool like:

 ```console
 $ exiftool profile.pdf
 ```

-Boom — ReportLab shows up in the metadata.
-Turns out, ReportLab has [CVE-2023-33733](https://github.com/c53elyas/CVE-2023-33733), a vuln so spicy it lets you slip arbitrary Python code into a PDF's content and get RCE.
+Boom — ReportLab shows up in the metadata like "hey bestie, wanna pwn me!".
+Turns out, ReportLab has [CVE-2023-33733](https://github.com/c53elyas/CVE-2023-33733), a vuln so unhinged it basically lets you cosplay as the server’s Python interpreter.
+Like bruh, imagine putting your resume into LinkedIn and suddenly LinkedIn starts running your shell commands.
 So naturally, I stuffed my bio with something... special:

 ```html
 <para>